Quiet Revolution: Federal politics

 Politics at the federal level were also in flux.
 In 1957, the federal government passed the Hospital Insurance and Diagnostic Services Act.
-This was, effectively, the beginning of a pan-Canadian system of public health insurance.
+This was, effectively, the beginning of a pan-Canadian system of publicly funded health care.
 In 1961, Prime Minister Diefenbaker instituted the National Hospital Insurance Plan, the first public health insurance plan adhered to by all the provinces.
 In 1966, the National Medicare program was created.